BBL finals race: The run home for each club

 Jan 27: v Heat (sixth) at Marvel Stadium

 The Renegades stunned the Heat to keep the finals dream alive but that lasted barely 24 hours, with the Scorchers' win over the Thunder ending hopes of a miracle.
-While there will be no finals for the defending champs, their games against the Hurricanes and particularly the Heat could have significant ramifications on the final five, and with skipper Aaron Finch and paceman Kane Richardson back in the fold, they're every chance to spring a couple of upsets.
+While there will be no finals for the defending champs, their game against the Heat could have significant ramifications on the final five, and with skipper Aaron Finch and paceman Kane Richardson back in the fold, they're every chance to spring a couple of upsets.